CRGorman/Facing/README.md

 3. Save the file
 4. Type ```//lua r facing``` in the chat box to reload the addon configuration

+## Bugs
+* Overuse may cause your character to desync from the camera.
+This can sometimes be fixed by zoning or logging out.
+Your character will still be able to act, but the camera will not move and your player will be invisible.

 ## Thanks
 Built with help from Rubenator.